FraH90/mwaveFilterComp/README.md

 ## How it works

 The code that compute the magnitude of the reflection coefficients and plots Γ(f) is in plotrefl.py.
+It uses basic RF theory (no electromagnetic simulation were harmed writing this code).

 First we find the characteristic impedance of each section, and the length that it must have for being a lambda/4 section at the central frequency f0 (by default f0=2.4GHz).